Washington D.C.

 Wood Thrush Hylocichla mustelina ©Steve Maslowski - US Fish and Wildlife Service Website

-D.C. is the capital of the United States, founded on July 16, 1790.
+Washington D.C.
+(District of Columbia) is the capital of the United States, founded on July 16, 1790.
 The City of Washington used to be a separate municipality within the District of Columbia until an Act of Congress in 1871 effectively merged the City and the District into a single entity.
 It is for this reason that the city, while legally named the District of Columbia, is known as Washington, D.C.
-The city is located on the north bank of the Potomac River and is bordered by the states of Virginia to the southwest and Maryland to the other sides.
-The District has a resident population of 588,292; however, due to commuters from the surrounding suburbs, its population rises to over one million during the workweek.
-The Washington Metropolitan Area, of which the District is a part, has a population of 5.3 million, the eighth-largest metropolitan area in the country.
+The city is located on the north bank of the Potomac River and is bordered by the states of Virginia to the southwest and Maryland on all the other sides.
+The District has a resident population of approaching 700,000 people; however, due to commuters from the surrounding suburbs, its population rises to well over a million during the workweek.
+The Washington Metropolitan Area, of which the District is a part, has a population of 5.5 million, the eighth-largest metropolitan area in the country.

 Contributors